-If you experience errors when trying to use Email, the information below may be helpful.
+If you experience errors when trying to Send Email, the information below may be helpful.

-The most common reason for email errors is incorrect information entered in General Email Settings.
+The most common reason for email errors is incorrect information entered in Email Setup.
 If sending email fails, follow these general steps:

 We have gathered settings for some email hosts.
 These settings may change at any time so always rely on the settings provided by your vendor.